jupyter/enhancement-proposals/29-jep-process/README.md

    2. Suggested review team (optional)

    3. Why it should be a JEP

    4. 1.
 See the “JEP / Not-a-JEP Rubric” below.
 3. A *Shepherd* is identified to see the process through.
 (Shepherds are assigned on a round-robin basis from a set of interested engaged volunteers).
 4. A number is assigned to the JEP to track it through the rest of the process.

 Outcome:

 The Shepard decides if the JEP criteria have been met.

-- *It's a JEP!
-Please create a new PR with the JEP contents using template X.  On that basis, you can resolve this issue unless you have further questions.*
+- *It's a JEP!* Please create a new PR with the JEP contents using template X.  On that basis, you can resolve this issue unless you have further questions.*
-- It’s not a JEP.
+- *It’s not a JEP*.
 (Provide reasons and close the issue.)

 ### Phase 2: RFC for the JEP